Krishna0980/Product_Management/README.md

 # Product_Management
-* insert,update and delete in product
+* Insert,Update and Delete in Product
-* insert,update and delete in company
+* Insert,Update and Delete in Company
-* inset,update and delete in seller
+* Inset,Update and Delete in Seller
-* fetch all data
+* Fetch all data